 Why do we find it so difficult to just throw our arms around Jesus and to follow him wherever he leads us?

-Friday of the Twenty-Eighth Week of Ordinary Time
+Friday of the 28th Week in Ordinary Time

 St. Teresa of Avila, pray for us.